 We provide sales channel partners with specific programs to assist them with selling our products and incentivize them to sell our products, but there can be no assurance that these programs will be effective.
 In addition, our channel partners may be unsuccessful in marketing, selling and supporting our products and services and may purchase more inventory than they can sell.
 Our channel partners generally do not have minimum purchase requirements.
 Some of our channel partners may have insufficient financial resources to withstand changes and challenges in business conditions.
 Moreover, many of our channel partners are privately held, including our largest distributor, and we may not have sufficient information to assess their financial condition.
 If our channel partners' financial condition or operations weaken, their ability to sell our product and services could be negatively impacted.
-Our channel partners may also market, sell and support products, or may decide to cease selling our products and services altogether in favor of a competitor's products and services.
+Our channel partners may also market, sell and support products and services that are competitive with ours, and may devote more resources to the marketing, sales and support of such products, or may decide to cease selling our products and services altogether in favor of a competitor's products and services.
 They may also have incentives to promote our competitors' products to the detriment of our own, or they may cease selling our products altogether.
 We cannot ensure that we will retain these channel partners or that we will be able to secure additional or replacement partners or that existing channel partners will continue to perform.
 The loss of one or more of our significant channel partners or the failure to obtain and ship a number of large orders each quarter through them could harm our operating results.